Articles Home Page Images Email Order Form Plant Catalog Tool Catalog

 For more information see the article Cotoneaster for Bonsai.

-3150 Cotoneaster adpressus 'Praecox' (Creeping Cotoneaster) S\PS\M\- 40ø\Ls\RG\B Deciduous.
-Slow growing to 1 foot x 6 feet with dark green leaves, pink flowers and large red half inch fruit.
-Rock hugging groundcover.
-Good for bonsai
+3150 Cotoneaster adpressus 'Praecox' (Creeping Cotoneaster) S\M\-30ø\RG\Ls\B Slow growing deciduous mounding shrub similar to 'Emerald Spray' to about 1 foot x 6 feet in tight arching branches.
+Good weeper.
+Dark green leaves, showy pink flowers, and 1/2 inch large red berries.
+Excellent for smallbonsai.

 3190 Cotoneaster congestus 'Likiang' S\M\-30ø\Ls\RG\B Evergreen shrub, slow growing to 3 feet with pink flowers and small bright red fruits.
 Small almost round dark green leaves with lighter underside.
 Rock hugging arched branch habit makes it especially fine for bonsai.